 Activities that establish or change written and unwritten community standards, codes, and attitudes, thereby influencing incidence and prevalence of the abuse of alcohol, tobacco, and other drugs used in the general population.

-Examples include: implementing policies and procedures for alcohol restrictions at community events through increased use of ID scanners, breathalyzers, and other evidence-based tools; implementing policies such as social host liability; implementing drug-free policies for schools that include extracurricular activities; and providing technical-assistance to coalitions.
+Examples include: implementing policies and procedures for alcohol restrictions at community events through increased use of ID scanners, breathalyzers, and other evidence-based tools; implementing policies such as social host liability; implementing drug-free and tobacco free policies for schools that include extracurricular activities; and providing technical-assistance to coalitions.

-The Wyoming Department of Health ensures all prevention activities are evidence-based programs or best practices.
+The Wyoming Department of Health requires that all prevention activities are evidence-based programs or best practices.
 Evidence-based programs are designed based on current scientific evidence and have shown to produce positive results.
 Prevention programs work to boost protective factors and eliminate or reduce risk factors.
-When research-based substance use prevention programs are properly implemented, a decrease in the use of alcohol, tobacco, and illicit drugs should occur.
+When research-based programs are properly implemented, a decrease in the use of alcohol, tobacco, illicit drugs, and suicide should occur.